GSA/fpki-guides/pages/FPKI Trust Infrastructure Overview.md

 <span id="_Toc430632729" class="anchor"></span>Figure 10.
 Certificate Path Characteristics

 The three most common path validation tools in Windows are Microsoft Crypto API (CAPI), Online Certificate Service Protocol (OCSP) Service, and Server-Based Certificate Validation Protocol (SCVP) Service.
-Approved OCSP and SCVP software can be found on the FICAM Approved Product List [FICAM Approved Product List](www.idmanagement.gov/approved-products-list).
+Approved OCSP and SCVP software can be found on the [FICAM Approved Product List](www.idmanagement.gov/approved-products-list).

 1.  **Microsoft CAPI** is the standard tool used when opening a certificate on a Windows OS and is proprietary to Microsoft.
 It takes the certificate path that has the most information as the most secure path to a Trust Anchor and uses the trusted root certificates in the Microsoft Trust Store.
 CAPI verifies certificate validation through the Certificate Revocation List (CRL) published by the CA. The CRL publishing is set in the Certificate Policy and can be anything from hours to an end entity issuing CA to a month for trust anchors.